rancher/docs/content/rancher/v2.x/en/cluster-provisioning/_index.md

 # Registering Existing Clusters

-_Available of of v2.5_
+_Available as of v2.5_

-The cluster registration feature replaced the feature to import clusters.
+The cluster registration feature replaces the feature to import clusters.

 Registering EKS clusters now provides additional benefits.
 For the most part, registered EKS clusters and EKS clusters created in Rancher are treated the same way in the Rancher UI, except for deletion.